Russia-Ukraine war: Key things to know about the conflict

 WHAT’S HAPPENING ON THE GROUND IN UKRAINE?

+The prosecutor’s office of the Luhansk People’s Republic, a Moscow-backed rebel region in eastern Ukraine, accused Fedorov on its website of “terrorist activities.”

+The Biden administration, citing undisclosed American intelligence, had warned that Russia planned to detain and kill targeted people in Ukraine.

-Russia appeared to be pushing its offensive westward Friday with authorities in Ukraine saying airstrikes hit near airports in the western cities of Ivano-Frankiivsk and Lutsk, far from Russia’s main targets elsewhere in Ukraine.
+New areas in western Ukraine came under attack Friday, as Ukrainian authorities said Russian airstrikes hit in the western cities of Ivano-Frankiivsk and Lutsk — far from Russia’s main targets elsewhere in the country.

+Ukrainian officials accused Russia of damaging a cancer hospital and several residential buildings in the southern city of Mykolaiv with heavy artillery.

+The hospital’s chief doctor, Maksim Beznosenko, said several hundred patients were in the hospital when windows were blown out but that no one had been killed.

-Russia’s Defense Ministry also said Friday that an offensive, led by fighters from the separatist-held Donetsk region, are further squeezing the city of Mariupol.
-Ukrainian Deputy Prime Minister Iryna Vereshchuk said some 1,300 civilians have been killed in Mariupol throughout the siege, but it was not possible to independently verify the figure.
+Russia’s Defense Ministry also said Friday that an offensive, led by fighters from the separatist-held Donetsk region, was further squeezing the southern port city of Mariupol.
+The Mariupol mayor’s office said Friday that the number of people killed during the 12-day siege has risen to 1,582.

-Satellite images show a huge Russian convoy that had been mired outside the capital, Kyiv, has fanned out into towns and forests.
-The immediacy of the threat to Kyiv was unclear.

 Three more Russian airstrikes hit the industrial city of Dnipro in eastern Ukraine on Friday, killing at least one person, according to the Ukrainian interior ministry.